Honey bees are an important part of our life and livelihood. So, knowing the body parts of the honey bee or its structure is worth exploring.

 A perfectly proportioned insect with large eyes, four slender wings, and a large tail with horizontal stripes.
 Honeybees have three body regions:

 Honeybee’s head is triangular when viewed from the front.
 There are two antennae Near the centre of the head.
-They are important sensory organ.
+They are important sensory organs.
 The tiny sensory hairs found on each antenna are highly responsive to odour and touch.

 It has two compound eyes and three simple eyes, located on the head.